-5. Not having/needing cheat meals: The extreme the calorie density of a meal or day can counteract a consistent deficit and hinder results.
-On that note it can create a mentality and eating practice of no control and inclination to overeat.
+5. Not having/needing cheat meals: The extreme calorie density of a meal or day can counteract a consistent deficit and hinder results.
+On that note, it can create a mentality and eating practice of no control and inclination to overeat.

 7. Having a good relationship with food: Flexible dieting builds a better relationship with food in not discriminating against foods and food groups and instead seeing them as the body does - as protein, fats and carbs.
 For that reason when it gets to the weekend adherents aren’t ticking time bombs and on edge and on the verge of caving to temptations.